imgopt/imageOptAndroid/README.md

     }
 ```
 #### constructURL
-Function to construct an imageOpt URL with query parameters, given an imageSet URL created at [imageOpt Image CDN][1] and an imageView.
+Function to construct an imageOpt URL with query parameters, given an imageSet URL created at [Image CDN][1] and an imageView.
 This function waits for imageView size to be finalized, then constructs parameterized imageOpt URL using the given imageSet URL and then calls onSuccess callback with that URL.

 ```
 /* Parameters: